riccardocalligaro/flutter-showcase/gioco/README.md

 This type can be used to represent any two types at the same time and it's just perfect for error handling, where L is the Failure and R is the Question.
 This way, the Failures don't have their own special "error flow" like exceptions do.
 They will get handled as any other data without using try/catch.

 ### Libraries
+- Audioplayers: play the custom sfx
+- Dartz: Functional programming to dart
+- Get it: Simple service locator
+- Google Fonts: Fantastic google package to bring google fonts to flutter
+- Shared preferences: Save the user high score

 ## Flutter

 ### Custom painter
+With CustomPainter, Flutter gives you access to low-level graphics painting.
+I used this class to implement my custom game graphics (the divided parts circle).

+To implement a custom painter, you either subclass or implement this interface.
+CustomPaint subclasses must implement the paint and shouldRepaint methods, and may optionally also implement the hitTest and shouldRebuildSemantics methods, and the semanticsBuilder getter.

+The paint method is called whenever the custom object needs to be repainted.

+The shouldRepaint method is called when a new instance of the class is provided, to check if the new instance actually represents different information.

+The main difficulty here was to implement the hit test method since you can't draw stroke circles in a path.

+I solved this problem by drawing 5 different arcs per semi-circle.

+In the file `answer_circle_section_painter.dart` there are all the explanations.

 ### Animations

+I used the amazing animations library that flutter provides to animate the initial circle.

+With the `AnimationController` you set all the animation constraints like the `Duration` and with the `AnimationBuilder` and the `Trasform.rotate()` widgets you build the view..

 ## Design